Nishijin Textile Center 西陣織会館

 Get dressed up

 Visitors can rent and wear kimono from the center for photographic purposes or stroll the streets of Kyoto in traditional garb.
 Fancier kimono, like those worn by maiko—geisha in training—and ladies of the court are also available.
-You can even get your face painted in the traditional makeup of the day.

 Admission to the Nishijin Textile Center is free, and no reservations are needed.